dyhes/zulip/docs/git/pull-requests.md

 you need, rather than closing and opening new ones for the same feature or bugfix.

-It's a good idea to keep your pull request mergeable with Zulip upstream by frequently fetching, rebasing, and pushing changes.
+It's a good idea to keep your pull request mergeable with Aloha upstream by frequently fetching, rebasing, and pushing changes.
 See [keep your fork up to date][keep-up-to-date] for details.
 You might also find this excellent article [How to Rebase a Pull Request][edx-howto-rebase-pr] helpful.